 Inject texture and pattern to your welcoming space with a tonal patchwork rug over bare floorboards.
 Replacing a solid dividing wall with windows will allow light to flood into your landing or entrance hall and create a bright and airy feel.
 The addition of a striped stair runner, meanwhile, will generate a subtle eclectic look.

-3. Work with vinyl
+7. Work with a vinyl laminate

 Opting for a vibrant stripe design ensures a bright welcome and helps to lead the eye to the other rooms in the home.
 The eye-catching woven vinyl that is shown here adds a practical element for a high-traffic space such as a hallway, landing or corridor and is an easy-care option too.

-4. Go for rugged good looks
+8. Go for rugged good looks

 An aged flagstone floor works particularly well when teamed with rustic, tactile pieces and antique furniture.
 Add a richly coloured stair runner to personalise the space and give it an injection of individuality.
 Natural wicker baskets and wood tones combine to create a warm and welcoming hallway.

-6. Lay parquet for a timeless look
+9. Lay parquet for a timeless look

 This classic wood-black flooring adds smart elegance to traditional or modern settings.
 Oak is a classic choice for parquet, but dark wood (such as walnut) will add depth, and bamboo is a more eco-friendly option that offers a lighter shade for modern homes.